menu

 Loretto is a tiny city located in the state of Kentucky.
 With a population of 710 people and just one neighborhood, Loretto is the 293rd largest community in Kentucky.

-When you are in Loretto, you'll notice that it is more blue-collar than most other communities in America.
-39.18% of Loretto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Loretto is generally considered to be a blue-collar town.
+39.18% of the Loretto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Loretto is a city of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Loretto who work in management occupations (15.12%), office and administrative support (7.22%), and healthcare (6.19%).

 Because of many things, Loretto is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Loretto really has some of the features that families look for when choosing a good community to raise children.
 Is Loretto perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Loretto is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Loretto doesn't have a public transportation system that people use for their commute.

 The per capita income in Loretto in 2022 was $37,767, which is wealthy relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $151,068 for a family of four.
 However, Loretto contains both very wealthy and poor people as well.